The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 3. Meaning and Characteristics of #!/bin/bash

-This is the most common form.
+This is the most frequently seen form.

 #!/bin/bash